Conscription in the Soviet Union: 1917–1939

 After the Bolshevik Revolution in Russia in 1917, the new communist government briefly experimented with a volunteer system of army recruitment but returned to the former system of conscription almost immediately in May 1918.

 The policy saw few changes until September 1, 1939, when a new Law on Universal Military Service was enacted following the outbreak of WWII across Europe.
 This new law saw large increases in terms of service periods, ages of conscription and a restriction of potential exemptions.
-The general period of service was increased from 2 to 3 years, and conscription age was lowered from 19 to 17 for young boys.
+The general period of service was increased from 2 to 3 years, and conscription age was lowered from 19 to 17 for young men.
 Previous exemptions for those pursuing higher education were abolished, as well as exemptions on the grounds of family reasons (such as having several young children).
 The plan behind the increased conscription terms was to create two large groups of trained reserves, one for men up to 40 years of age, and the other for men up to 50 years of age.

 World War II

-On 1 September 1939, Germany invaded Poland after having staged several false flag border incidents as a pretext to initiate the invasion.
-The Soviet Union officially invaded Poland on the 17th of September, 1939, two days after signing a cease-fire with Japan.
-On June 22, 1941, Germany launched a surprise attack against their ally USSR's western border.
-Soon after, in October 1941 the government passed a new military service law which states that all male citizens from the ages of 16 to 28 were liable for military service.
+On 22 June 1941, Germany launched a surprise attack against the USSR's western border.
+Soon after, in October 1941 the government passed a new military service law which states that all male citizens from the ages of 18 to 28 were liable for military service.

 On 9 February 1942, Stalin issued an order which stated it would be expedient to “conscript into the ranks of the Red Army… citizens in the liberated territories between the ages of 17 to 30 who have not been conscripted into the Red Army during the previous months of the war” due to the fact they were “burning with hatred for the invader and a desire to participate in the subsequent liberation of their Soviet Motherland with weapons in their hands.”
 Following this order, non-Russian inhabitants of liberated territory began to be forcibly conscripted into the Red Army ranks as it moved westward toward Germany.

 This broadening of the conscription pool created a diverse range of military personnel along the front lines, with soldiers of many different nationalities, ethnicities and languages being present.